 For more than 90 years, supporting the military has been a focus for Bank of America.
-Our commitment includes funding for charitable organizations, offering banking services for service members, recruiting and hiring veterans, and donating homes to injured service members.
-In the last several years, recognizing the need, we have broadened our programs for service members, veterans and their families, and our employees who have served in the military.
-Here are some of the programs and products we have developed to improve the lives of those who have served our country.
+We recognize the challenges that our veterans face upon returning home from serving our country, and we remain committed to helping them successfully transition back into their communities.
+In the last several years, we have broadened our programs for service members, veterans and their families, and bank employees who have served in the military.
+In doing so, our goal is to improve their lives through the areas of housing, employment, education, and wellness.

-Bank of America supports a wide range of nonprofit organizations that help members of the military and their families, including programs that assist service members and veterans achieve financial empowerment.
-Our efforts include financial education and coaching taught by our employees through the bank’s Community Volunteers Program.
-We also provide financial education, wealthbuilding and tax-preparation services and scholarship opportunities for service members and their families through nonprofits including Wounded Warrior Project, Student Veterans of America, Military Saves, Special Operations Warrior Foundations and National Disability Institute.
-Wounded Warrior Project, for example, provides financial education and job training for wounded service members, helping them re-enter the workforce.
+We support a wide range of nonprofit organizations and education programs that help members of the military and their families, including programs that help service members and veterans achieve financial empowerment.
+Our efforts include financial education and coaching taught by employees through the bank’s Community Volunteers Program.
+We also provide financial education, wealth building and tax-preparation services, and scholarship opportunities for service members and their families.

-We also offer a wide range of programs to engage military service members and their families who work for the bank.
-The company provides paid military leave for up to five years, including continued medical and insurance benefits and personal financial management, when employees are called to active duty.
+We offer a range of programs to engage military service members who work for the bank and their families.
+The company provides paid military leave for up to five years, including continued medical and insurance benefits and personal financial management when employees are called to active duty.

 Our support for employee veterans, military service members and their families is provided primarily through our Military Support and Assistance Group (MSAG).
-The group is a network for veterans and their families, as well as active duty/reserve military and other employees to work together on areas of common interest and to support those affected by their experiences of military life.
-They also work to create opportunities for advancement and leadership development through networking, mentoring and information forums.
-Last year, MSAG started a program that provides peer-based support to Bank of America employees during their transition to and from active duty.
+The group is a network for veterans and their families, as well as active duty/reserve military and other employees, to work together on areas of common interest and support those affected by their experiences of military life.
+MSAG also creates opportunities for advancement and leadership development through networking, mentoring and information forums.

 An ongoing commitment